How to defend and justify your pricing

 Review your pricing strategy

-It’s much easier to defend your price if you’re confident in your pricing strategy.
-Make sure you’ve done your due diligence when setting your pricing.
-That means being clear about how much profit you want to make, your costs, and how much the market will pay for your product and service.
-You’ll find some useful resources on this and other pricing-related topics at the end of this article.
+It’s much easier to defend your price if you’re confident in your pricing strategy – so make sure you’ve done your due diligence when setting your pricing.
+That means being clear about how much profit you want to make, your costs, and how much the market will pay for your product or service.

 Point out your added value

 Talk to your customers about the key benefits of your product or service, and why they should choose you.
-For example, to customers who are price shoppers (‘cheapest is best’), you could point out that there’s more to a product than price alone, such as quality, productivity, guarantees and warranties, faster delivery and free installation.
+For example, to customers who are price shoppers (‘cheapest is best’), you could explain there’s more to a product than price alone, such as quality, productivity, guarantees and warranties, faster delivery, and free installation.

 This is similar to the point above, but it looks at the added value you offer from another angle.

 Customers have concerns other than price.
-If you can find their ‘pain points’ - and ease them – they will often be willing to pay more.
+If you can find their pain points – and ease them – they’ll often be willing to pay more.
 For example, people are often frustrated if an electrician doesn’t turn up on time.
-Could you convince customers it’s worth paying a higher price with you if you can guarantee that you’ll arrive on time - or it’s free?
+Could you convince customers it’s worth paying a higher price with you if you can guarantee that you’ll arrive on time – or it’s free?

 Differentiate yourself from online competitors

-It’s increasingly common for people to visit retailers to inspect a product then buy it online at a better price.
+It’s increasingly common for people to visit retailers to inspect a product, then buy it online at a better price.
 Or they may ask whether you can provide a similar product for the same price (or lower) as an online competitor.
+Here are ways to approach this.

-• Focus on the worries and issues people have with internet purchases - and show them how your product or service is superior.
+Focus on the worries and issues people have with internet purchases – and show them how your product or service is superior.
+This is particularly important if you don’t have an e-commerce store.
 Will the competition’s product turn up in the condition you expect?
 Will it be delivered quickly and on time?
 If it breaks, how easy is it to sort a replacement?

 Stand your ground

 • If you can’t reassure your prospective customers, don’t automatically offer a discount.
-Remember that customers who are focussed solely on price may not be very loyal if a competitor undercuts you on price.
+Customers who are focused solely on price may not be very loyal if a competitor undercuts you.
 They may also not be particularly profitable, so consider whether it might be better to focus on other customers.

 Stay cool